DosX-dev/BatchToApp/README.md

 Labels obfuscation modes:
 * `Labels mutation` (only changes names)
 * `Labels mutation` (changes names and adds junks)

-To visually obfuscate many commands, you can use the `Mutate calls` option
+To visually obfuscate many commands, you can use the `Mutate calls` option.

 ## Developer notes
 > [!WARNING]